 While bulk distribution has always been a part of our model, many of our bulk partnerships began during the global Covid-19 pandemic.
 A perfect example is our relationship with VCU Health.
 Early on in the pandemic, VCU Health saw a dramatic increase in children coming into the emergency department with diaper rash and other health issues because the family could not find diapers on shelves, or suddenly could not afford diapers and were stretching the ones they had.
 When VCU Health called and asked if we could help stock diapers in the emergency room, without hesitation we said, “YES.”
 We continue to stock diapers at VCU Health for any family who comes into the emergency department or clinic and is experiencing diaper need.
 It also has led to us supporting children on an ongoing basis through our individual support program by referral from social workers throughout the VCU Health network and the Children’s Hospital of Richmond.

 Today we offer the ability to keep diapers in stock to all 70 of our partners.
 Each month we distribute on average 30,000 diapers to our partners to rapidly provide locally to their clients and patients.

 Little Hands Virginia developed the Child Safety Fund in 2022 recognizing the need for an organization in Central Virginia to strategically distribute certain items that are a significant cost barrier to low-income families but are critical to keeping children safe – including pack n plays, car seats, strollers, and high chairs.

-Little Hands has recently received grants from the Robins Foundation and the city of Richmond to directly support our child safety program and in 2023 and 2024 we will be strategically ramping up the distribution of these items to low-income families.
+Little Hands has recently received grants from the Robins Foundation and the city of Richmond to directly support our child safety program and thisyear we are strategically ramping up the distribution of these items to low-income families.

 We are the region’s emergency supplier of car seats.
 While the Virginia Department of Health operates a low-income safety seat program (which provides one car seat for free to low-income families), not every family has access to this program for a variety of reasons.